scriptPilot/google-calendar-correction/README_dev.md

     ```
     clasp push && clasp open
     ````
-3. Test the changes in the Cloud IDE according to the doumentation.
+3. Test the changes in the Cloud IDE according to the documentation.
 4. Build the `dist/Code.gs` file:

     ```